 The vermiculite doesn’t need to be completely sodden.
-Spray it thoroughly—say, ten times—after lining the bottom of the egg box with it.
+Spray it thoroughly after lining the bottom of the egg box with it.
 Then place the eggs in as you usually would, and shut the lid securely.

 Alternatively, mix it with water until it’s damp.
-If you can hold it, squeeze it, and see water dripping out, it’s perfect.
-This is the rule of thumb that most people adhere to when incubating snake eggs.
+If you can hold it, squeeze it, and see water dripping out, it’s ideal.
+This is the rule of thumb that most snake owners adhere to when incubating eggs.
 You could also put a bowl of water in with the eggs, although this isn’t necessary.

 The moisture level in the egg box should remain between 95% and 100%.
 At maximum humidity, it is possible to see a little mold.
 This will occur if there are slugs among the eggs.
 If you kept the egg box clean, and got rid of any slugs, there won’t be mold.

 If you use the wrong kind of substrate, it won’t keep the eggs at the right humidity.
-If you use a substrate that holds onto a lot of moisture, the eggs will end up dry.
-They’ll collapse in no time.
+If you use a substrate that holds onto a lot of moisture, the eggs will end up dry and will collapse.
 If left uncorrected, they won’t hatch.

 Let’s say you already have some aspen shavings for your snake.
-It might feel fine to line the box with these, rather than buying a different substrate.
+It might feel fine to line the box with these, rather than using a different substrate.

-That’s why you should stick to using vermiculite or perlite.
-These substrates are tried-and-tested.
-They don’t hold onto moisture and prevent the eggs from staying healthy.
-Neither kind of substrate is expensive or difficult to find, either.
+That’s why you should use vermiculite or perlite.
+These substrates don’t hold onto moisture, so it keeps the eggs healthy.

-The issue may also be with the hygrometer.
-If you’ve set one in the egg box, and it’s displaying ‘100%’, you would take its results at face value.
-But if the hygrometer isn’t working properly, then the eggs could be too dry.
+If you’ve set a hygrometer in the egg box, and it’s displaying ‘100%’, you would naturally take the results at face value.
+But if the hygrometer isn’t working properly, then the eggs could be far too dry.

 Also, gauges tend to work less well at the extremes they’re supposed to measure.
 When the humidity is very high, a poor quality hygrometer may have difficulty differentiating between 90% and 100%, for example.

-If you aren’t sure whether your hygrometer is working properly, test it.
 If you have more than one hygrometer, check them against each other.
 Otherwise, take it out and place it somewhere dry.
-See if the reading changes to something roughly correct.
+See if the reading changes to something that’s about right.

 Does Temperature Deflate Snake Eggs?

-Having the temperature set incorrectly is bad for the eggs.
-But it doesn’t result in them becoming deflated.
-That’s solely the effect of humidity.
+Having the temperature set incorrectly is bad for the eggs, but it doesn’t result in them becoming deflated.
+That’s solely due to a lack of humidity.